What business owners need to know about data ownership and security

 Secure your data

-Data needs to be secured just like any of your other business assets, like your property, your stock/merchandise, your hardware, etc. Depending on the sort of data you’re storing, there may well be security and privacy regulations to follow, particularly when it comes to personal data.
+Data needs to be secured just like any of your other business assets, including your property, your merchandise and hardware.
+Depending on the sort of data you’re storing, there may well be security and privacy regulations to follow, particularly when it comes to personal data.

 As an aside, people used to worry about the security of data stored in the cloud but, these days, it’s often safer than companies storing their own data in-house.
 Cloud security systems are usually much more up-to-date and the fact that the data is stored in more than one place provides an extra safety net.
 Personally, I’d recommend cloud storage as a safe and secure option for businesses.